 It was recognised that reducing their offending could not be done by any one agency in isolation, hence the coming together of Police, Probation, Nacro and DIP in partnership.
-Working together, alongside other organisations such as the CDT, local authority and housing, they address the core issues that contribute to offenders continuing their destructive lifestyles.
+Working together, alongside other organisations such as Cheshire East Strategic Housing and Registered Social Landlords, they address the core issues that contribute to offenders continuing their destructive lifestyles.